johlju/PublishCodeCovCoverage/README.md

 To use the custom Azure Pipeline extension, follow these steps:

 1. Add the extension to your Azure Pipeline YAML file.
-2. Set the necessary environment variables `CODECOV_TOKEN`.
+2. Provide the Codecov token either as an environment variable `CODECOV_TOKEN` or as an input parameter `codecovToken`.
 3. Configure the task with the proper build and test result folder paths.

 Here is an example of an Azure Pipeline YAML configuration: